Large deviations of the empirical flow for continuous time Markov chains: Notation and results

-One can take the above expression as definition of $D_\pi$, avoiding all technicalities concerning infinitesimal generators.
-One says that the Markov chain $\xi$ satisfies the logarithmic Sobolev inequality if there exists a constant $c_\mathrm{LS} \in (0,+\infty)$ such that for any $\mu\in \mc P(V)$ it holds
+One can take this expression as definition of $D_\pi$, avoiding all technicalities concerning infinitesimal generators.
+One says that the Markov chain $\xi$ satisfies the logarithmic Sobolev inequality if there exists a constant $c_\mathrm{LS} \in (0,+\infty)$ such that for any $\mu\in \mc P(V)$ it holds (recall that $\pi(x)>0$ for any $x\in V$)

 where $\Ent(\mu|\pi)$ denotes the relative entropy of $\mu$ with respect to $\pi$.